Functional near-infrared spectroscopy: Application

 fNIRS has been successfully implemented as a control signal for brain–computer interface systems.
-Modern fNIRS systems are combined with virtual or augmented reality in studies on brain-computer interfaces, neurorehabilitation or social perception. fNIRS can be used to monitor musicians' brain activity while playing musical instruments. fNIRS is compatible with some other neuroimaging modalities, including: MRI, EEG, and MEG.
+Modern fNIRS systems are combined with virtual or augmented reality in studies on brain-computer interfaces, neurorehabilitation or social perception. fNIRS can be used to monitor musicians' brain activity while playing musical instruments. fNIRS is compatible with some other neuroimaging modalities, including: MRI, EEG, and MEG. fNIRS has also been used to measure the effects of transcranial magnetic stimulation (TMS).

 Hypoxia & altitude studies

-With our constant need for oxygen, our body has developed multiple mechanisms that detect oxygen levels, which in turn can activate appropriate responses to counter hypoxia and generate a higher oxygen supply.
-Moreover, understanding the physiological mechanism underlying the bodily response to oxygen deprivation is of major importance and NIRS devices have shown to be a great tool in this field of research.
+Because the body requires oxygen, it has developed mechanisms to detect oxygen levels and activate responses to hypoxia.
+Understanding the physiological mechanisms underlying the response to oxygen deprivation is important, and NIRS devices are used in this field of research.